bbauska/W3Cx-5of5/README.md

 wall&quot;.
 This is why experienced game coders know that you just need to put the ball &quot;at the contact position&quot;, not to its previous position, before reversing the speed value.
 This is done at <b><i>lines 8-9</i></b>.
-Try changing <b>speedX</b> to say, 20, and you&apos;ll see what we mean.
+Try changing <b>speedX</b> to say, 20, and you&apos;ll see what we mean.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-6-3">2.6.3 Animating multiple objects</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Let&apos;s animate balls and let&apos;s start with 3 the animation of 3 balls:
+<p>Let&apos;s animate balls and let&apos;s start with 3 the animation of 3 balls:
 <b>ball1, ball2 and ball3.</b>
 In the animation loop, we draw and move these three balls.
-Here is the
+Here is the result:</p>
-result:
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 348.
 CodePen: animating multiple objects (301) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <a href="https://codepen.io/w3devcampus/pen/bqZypx"